|

 In complete contrast, Universal Paradigm thinking chooses

-that the definition of endogenous loans is interest-free loans
+so that the definition of endogenous loans is interest-free

-arising within society which are always directed at productive
+loans arising within society which are always directed at

-capacity and the definition of exogenous loans is either interest-bearing
+productive capacity and the definition of exogenous loans

-money created by the international banking system operating
+is either interest-bearing money created by the international

 7.9 The change in the understanding of finance and money